dilevin/pba-assignment-abd/README.md

 1. You are responsible for implementing all functions found in the [assignments](./assignment) subdirectory.
 2. The [tests](./tests) subdirectory contains the scenes, specified as python files,  we will validate your code against.
 3. This [Google Drive link](https://drive.google.com/drive/folders/1Vyp4Fk77LIB_EQfGQwTnWpm0KO5Hemai?usp=sharing) contains output from the solution code that you can use to validate your code.
 The output consists of **USD (Universal Scene Description)** files which contain simulated results.
 These can be played back in any USD viewer.
 I use [Blender](https://www.blender.org/).
 You can output your own simulations as USD files, load both files in blender and examine the simulations side-by-side.

+## Background

+## Resources

+## Affine-Body Dynamics

+### Kinematics

+### Kinetic Energy

+### Potential Energy

+## Contact Resolution using Penalty Springs

+## Backward Euler for Implicit-Integration

+## Newton's Method

+## Some Debugging Hints
+1. Start by implementing the transform_mesh method.
+This will cause scenes to be rendered correctly at startup and allow meshes to move during simulation.
+1. Next work on the cube_compress.py example which doesn't require any contact forces.
+2. Next debug cube_floor.py which uses contact forces but only between too objects.
+Finally move on to more complicated examples.
+3. The examples in this assignment will run more slowly then the previous assignment due to collision detection overhead.
+You will notice the simulation slow down once objects come into contact.
+This is normal.
+4. If you are using Visual Studio Code or Cursor, use the [interactive debugger](https://code.visualstudio.com/docs/python/debugging) and python debugging console.

+## Admissable Code and Libraries
+You are allowed to use SymPy for computing formulas for integrals, derivatives and gradients.
+You are allowed to use any functions in the warp and warp.sparse packages.
+You ARE NOT allowed to use code from other warp packages like warp.fem.
+You are not allowed to use any of warps specialized spatial data structures for storing meshes, volumes or doing spatial subdivision.
+You cannot use code from any other external simulation library.

+## Hand-In
+We will collect and grade the assignment using [MarkUs](https://markus.teach.cs.toronto.edu/markus/courses/109)

+## Late Penalty
+The late penalty is the same as for the course, specified on the main github page.